isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2028.md

 ---
-title: A2000ERP Version 12.X - Package (A) - A2000ERP Wholesale System for 10 Users Annual Subscription
+title: WarelyPOS Version 1.1 - WarelyPOS Express
 permalink: /productivity-solutions-grant/solutionrepo/solution2028
 ---

 ### Description

-A2000 Solutions Pte.
-Ltd. is an established ERP business software development company in Singapore with more than 24 years of industry experience in its pocket.
-We provide enterprise solutions that cover financial management, analytics, mobile solutions, sales & distribution, POS, inventory & warehouse system.
-A2000 Solutions simplifies your business processes, empowers people, and helps SMEs to create dynamic responses to market changes for small and medium-sized industries.
+WarelyPOS is a home-grown brand that aims to help F&B vendors go digital.
+We believe that all F&B vendors should have an alternate solution that could aid them to boost productivity for their business.
+Customized E-commerce websites would also be developed for our vendors.
+Deliveries are also made possible when using our software which help vendors to be less reliant on commission-based platforms and gain control over their costings.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_A2000_ERP_Annex_3_CR_wef_21_Oct_21_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Plus65Marketing20200771_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria